“Dr. Onishi saved my season. I’m so grateful that we found the right person to help me get back to running without pain.” –Mia

 Get Healthy Tips Sent to Your Phone!

 Mia has been running since sixth grade and has improved with every stride.
-After having to drop out of nationals due to hip pain, she bounced back to have an undefeated junior cross-country season in 2020.
-Not to mention, she also won the Pennsylvania Interscholastic Athletic Association (PIAA) Class 3A championship in Hershey for the second year in a row, finishing with a time of 18:28.
+After having to drop out of nationals due to hip pain, she bounced back to have an undefeated junior cross country season in 2020.
+She also won the Pennsylvania Interscholastic Athletic Association (PIAA) Class 3A championship in Hershey for the second year in a row, finishing with a time of 18:28.

 You might also like…

 Treating Unbearable Hip Pain

 Unfortunately, pain also had become a part of Mia’s life, causing her to back out after qualifying for 2019 nationals in San Diego.
 Unbearable pain in her right hip, that had begun during her freshman year and steadily worsened, just wouldn’t seem to resolve itself.
 From December 2019 through summer 2020, Mia searched for a solution while attempting to continue running.
 She went to several doctors and physical therapists without success until she found Kentaro Onishi, DO, of the UPMC Department of Physical Medicine and Rehabilitation (PM&R) and Department of Orthopedic Surgery.
 “Nothing got my hip to where it needed to be up until that point,” says Mia.

 Mia and her mom met with Dr. Onishi at the UPMC Lemieux Sports Complex in Cranberry Township at the beginning of the fall 2020 cross country season.
 Diagnostic ultrasound helped him diagnose her with severe inflammation in the quadratus femoris muscle around the outside and back of the hip that was due to a type of hip impingement.
 Dr. Onishi then administered an ultrasound-guided steroid injection into the hip.
 It was like night and day for Mia’s hip pain, and she was able to return to training within a few days.